tolgee/documentation/blog/2022-01-20-super-fast-react-localizaton-with-i18next-and-tolgee.md

 Tolgee open-source Localization Platform is a place, where you can manage all your localization strings in the simple UI.
 It's made to simplify the localization process as much as possible.
 With Tolgee you can translate the localization strings directly in the application you develop without editing localization data files.
 You can also [automatically generate screenshots](https://tolgee.io/features/dev-tools) from your app, which can be used in the future by translators of your project.

+You can also let anybody localize your app using in-context translating features, so you can translate the strings directly in the product you are working on.
+And not only you.
+Anybody who has access to the project in the Tolgee localization platform can translate the App product directly in it just by ALT + Clicking the key.

 So let's dive in to the hacking!